erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 By the end of this lecture, students will be able to:

-1. Implement Distributed Training Llm from scratch
+1. Implement Distributed Training Large language structure from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to use this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to solve real-world problems